hipe/tmx/brazen/doc/issues/002-brazen-CLI.md

 because of the stdlib optparser.)

-this sort of situation is what our "known known" structure was made for: the clientstream will *that* this formal property was engaged by virtue of the existence of the known known. to know *whether* the one form or the other was used it can infer this from the true-ish-ness of the value.
+this sort of situation is what our "known known" structure was made for: the clientstream will know *that* this formal property was engaged by virtue of the existence of the known known. to know *whether* the one form or the other was used it can infer this from the true-ish-ness of the value.